nox90/securityMinion/README.md

 # Security Minion

-A serverless bot to provide secrets managment for collaboration platforms (currently supports slack)
+A serverless bot to provide secrets management for collaboration platforms (currently supports slack)

-- Uses AWS secrets manager to manage secrets
+- Uses AWS secrets manager to securely manage the secrets and a private S3 bucket with pre-signed URLs.
-- Allows storage and access to secrets on a slack channel context basis
+- Allows storage and access to secrets on a slack channel context basis.
+All the people in the same channel will be able to list and view the secrets.
-- Sends audit logs to AWS CloudWatch
+- Sends audit logs to AWS CloudWatch.
-- Warns if the channel isn't private
+- Warns if the channel isn't private.

 ## Getting Started